joeldrapper/action_state/README.md

 end
 ```

+## ✨ Contributing ✨

+If you’re interested in contributing to this project, you can [book a pairing session with me](https://calendly.com/joeldrapper/pair?month=2022-06) and we can work through it together and I can hopefully share some context with you.
+Otherwise, please feel free top open a PR / issue / description. ❤️

 ## Usage

 ActionState supports a small subset of ActiveRecord queries for the predicate definition, and delegates the scope definition to ActiveRecord.